 Side Dishes to Serve with Salmon

-Salmon pairs well with so many side dishes - it’s mellow flavor works with many vegetables, legumes, and salads.
+Salmon pairs well with so many side dishes - its mellow flavor works with many vegetables, legumes, and salads.
 Here's a whole post on side dishes for salmon.
 Some of my favorite sides to pair with salmon are:

-Tips for this Spinach Stuffed Salmon Recipe
+Tips for Making Stuffed Salmon

 Spinach and Feta Stuffed Salmon